antonfirsov/docs/2023/11-Nov/fake-it-til-you-make-it-to-production/fake-it-til-you-make-it-to-production.md

     // create a fake logger for this test var logger = new FakeLogger();

-    // pass the fake logged in to the code being tested/ var c = new ClassToTest1(logger);
+    // pass the fake logger in to the code being tested var c = new ClassToTest1(logger);

     // trigger the code to do some work